| Title: | Machine Learning Benchmark Problems |

 standard deviation of the Gaussians |

-Returns an object of class "bayes.2dnormals"
+Returns an object of class "bayes.2dnormals" with components

 x |